Infomaniak/addon-backup/README.md

 <img src="jelastic-logo.svg" width="100">
 </p>

-# Add-on SwissBackup
+# Add-on Swiss Backup

 A dedicated solution for all of your Jelastic nodes allowing the simple configuration of backup plans for each of your containers.
-Using the reliability of the infrastructures dedicated to SwissBackup, all your data is encrypted (end-to-end) and replicated 3 times in 3 differents geographic locations.
+Using the reliability of the infrastructures dedicated to Swiss Backup, all your data is encrypted (end-to-end) and replicated 3 times in 3 different geographic locations.
 You can easily restore a backup on any node in your account.

 You have 90 free days of Swiss Backup product.
-You can easily obtains your account in Infomaniak manager.
+You can easily create your account in the Infomaniak manager.

 First step: